chutrunganh/Stock-Trading-Platform/README.md

       <td rowspan="4">8.
 Bonus</td>
       <td>🟢 Multi-factor authentication</td>
       <td>
-        After enter correct username/email and password, OTP is sent to user's email.
+        After entering correct username/email and password, OTP is sent to user's email.
 OTP must be valid and unexpired.
 We also have "Remember device in ...  time" implemented to skip OTP next time login.
-Devices are idntified by using <code>fingerprintJS</code> dependency (free version).
-See in <a href="app/backend/src/services/security/otpService.js"><code>otp service</code></a> (for otp implementation) and <a href="app/frontend/src/components/forms/LoginForm.jsx"><code>LoginForm.jsx</code></a> (for device fingerprint indentification).
+Devices are identified by using <code>fingerprintJS</code> dependency (free version).
+See in <a href="app/backend/src/services/security/otpService.js"><code>otp service</code></a> (for otp implementation) and <a href="app/frontend/src/components/forms/LoginForm.jsx"><code>LoginForm.jsx</code></a> (for device fingerprint identification).
       </td>
     </tr>
     <tr>